ropensci-archive/roweb2/content/technotes/2020-07-09-cran-checks-update/index.md

 Running `cchn_register()` caches the token in a file locally on your computer.

-After registering, you can manage rules for your packges.
+After registering, you can manage rules for your packages.
 There's two ways to manage rules: a) across packages, or b) in a single package context.

 Functions prefixed with `cchn_pkg_` operate within a package directory.
 That is, your current working directory is an R package, and is the package for which you want to handle CRAN checks notifications.
 These functions make sure that you are inside of an R package, and use the email address and package name based on the directory you're in.